Hirosvk/Capstone/proposal/README.md

     - [] Study Sets they previously studied
   - [] When logged-out, users can:
     - [] search for classes and study sets
-    - [] study Study Sets
+    - [] use all Study Sets features
-    - [] not create new Study Sets
+    - [] not create new Study Sets or Classes
-    - [] not enroll in classes
+    - [] not enroll in Classes
     - [] not record their Test scores

 - [] Styling and Navigation
   - [] Adequate Styling that resembles Quizlet
   - [] Smooth, bug-free navigation
-  - [] Users are warned when they navigate to invalid or deleted Study Set or Class
+    - [] Users are informed when they navigate to invalid or deleted Study Set or Class
   - [] Adequate and appropriate seeds to demonstrate the feature

 - [] Bonus
   - [] Users set their study sets as private
+  - [] Users can upload pictures to Study Sets
+  - [] Users can record correct pronunciation to Study Sets
+  - [] Study Set can handle non-Latin characters
+  - [] Customizable Test
+  - [] Users select profile pictures

+  - [] Enrollment Request and Approval
+    - [] Users request to enroll in Class as Students, and Teacher approves the request.
+    - [] Show pending enroll request on Navbar (if the User is Teacher)

+  - [] User Profile Page
-  - [] Search study sets, users, and classes
+    - [] Users can edit their profile and share

   - [] Game feature for study sets
+    - [] Interactive JavaScript game
-  - [] Users select profile pictures
+    - [] When logged in, Users can share their score
+    - [] Show highest scores

   - [] Folders
     - [] Users can create folders